Moffefe/MycoBox/docs/troubleshooting.md

 * an unsuitable mounting position.

 For useful environmental control, the sensor should measure conditions representative of the controlled space rather than conditions directly beside one actuator.

 ---

+# CO₂ is displayed but ventilation does not react to it

+This is expected with the current firmware.

+CO₂ is currently available as a monitored environmental parameter.

+Ventilation operates according to its configured ON and OFF timing settings rather than directly regulating CO₂ concentration.

+Use the sensor history to observe CO₂ behavior and adjust ventilation timing if necessary.

+---